Here is a brief introduction to the education system in the UK, including primary schools, secondary schools, and university preparation in the UK.

 Primary education in the UK

-In England and Wales, the law states that all children aged five to sixteen must receive full-time education.
-In Northern Ireland, the compulsory age for starting school is four.
-For children under age of five, publicly-funded nurseries and pre-schools are available for a limited number of hours each week.
+In England and Wales, all children aged five to sixteen must receive full-time education.
+In Northern Ireland, compulsory education begins at four.
+For children under five, publicly-funded nurseries and pre-schools are available.

 Children leave primary school at the age of eleven, moving on to secondary school.
-Parents can choose to educate their children at state or private schools.
-All children in the UK between the ages of five and sixteen are entitled to a free place at a state school, in contrast with the private education sector, where taxes are quite expensive.
+Parents can educate their children at state or private schools.
+All children in the UK between five and sixteen have a free place at a state school.
+This is in contrast with the private education sector, where taxes are quite expensive.

-A useful piece of advice is for all parents to apply to the school where they wish to enroll their child.
+All parents should apply to the school where they wish to enroll their child.
 Even if your child’s current primary or nursery school is linked to the school you want them to attend next, you won’t be considered for a place unless you apply.
-Making an early start means that you will be less likely to miss key deadlines.
 You can start your search from the online school finder tool.
-All you have to do is type in your post code and you will have access to all the schools in your area.
-You can also contact your local authority in in the UK and ask for a list of schools in your area.
+Justs type in your postcode and you get access to all the schools in your area.
+You can also contact your local authority in in the UK and ask for a list of local schools.

-In the UK there are four main types of state schools.
-First is the community school, which is run by the local authority and has strong links with the local community, sometimes offering use of their facilities and providing services like childcare and adult learning classes.
+In the UK, there are four types of state schools.
+First is the community school, which is run by the local authority, sometimes offering their facilities and providing services like childcare and adult learning classes.

 Secondary education in the UK

 Secondary school graduation covers the period from age fourteen to fifteen.
 After this two-year period, students take GCSE (General Certificate of Secondary Education) state examinations.
 The GCSE is a single-subject examination, set and marked by independent examination boards.
-Students usually take up to ten (there is no upper or lower limit) GCSE examinations in different subjects, including mathematics and English language.
+Students usually take up to ten GCSE examinations in different subjects, including mathematics and English language.
 After this examination, students may choose to either leave school or continue with their education.
 They may continue at vocational or technical colleges, or pursue higher education in a university.

 University preparation in the UK